octopress/asset-pipeline/README.md

 {% js_asset_tag %}
 ```

-When Jekyll is compiled these will be replaced with something like this.
+When Jekyll builds your site, these will be replaced with something like this.

 ```
 <link href='/stylesheets/all-b5c56f2652600cde201589531c453ba1.css' media='all' rel='stylesheet' type='text/css'>